-Eavestrough — the Canadian term for gutters — and downspouts catch roof runoff and carry it away from the house.
+Eavestrough, the Canadian term for gutters, and downspouts catch roof runoff and carry it away from the house.
 On their own they're a minor, inexpensive system, but clogged, sagging, or poorly aimed eavestrough turns into one of the biggest drivers of the water problems buyers actually worry about.

-$100–350 cleaning; $1,200–3,500+ full replacementAddress soonExteriorStructure
+$100 to $350 cleaning; $1,200 to $3,500+ full replacementAddress soonExteriorStructure

 The quick answer

-Overflowing or misdirected eavestrough sends water straight down the foundation wall instead of away from it — one of the most common causes of wet basements, closely related to negative grading.
+Overflowing or misdirected eavestrough sends water straight down the foundation wall instead of away from it, one of the most common causes of wet basements, closely related to negative grading.
 Sagging troughs or missing sections also let water run down siding and behind fascia, quietly rotting wood over years.
 It's a cheap system to maintain and an expensive one to ignore.

 How to spot it